The availability of a large, highly skilled workforce in Glasgow

 education.

-Over half of all Glaswegians in employment have qualifications
+Almost half (46%) of all Glaswegians in employment are educated

 Staff retention is good, according to 73% of employers who